-Going forward, the Company will continue monitoring the current global economy uncertainty and volatility created by Covid-19 pandemic and the Russo-Ukraine war and its impact on its business activity.
+Going forward, the Company will continue monitoring the current global economy uncertainty and volatility created by the recent global banking crisis and the Russo-Ukraine war and its impact on its business activity.
 Having a sound financial position with no debt, the Board believes that the Company is well positioned to seek and take advantage of any attractive investment opportunities that may appear within the framework of industries it operates.